About me

 I am a philosopher of science and molecular biologist, working primarily on philosophical and historical questions in biology and chemistry.

-Currently, I am a postdoctoral fellow at the Konrad Lorenz Institute for Evolution and Cognition Research (KLI), where my research explores the applicability of the Theory of Evolution to contemporary Origins of Life (OoL) research.
+Previously, I was a regular postdoctoral fellow at the KLI, where my research was focused on the applicability of evolutionary theory to contemporary Origins of Life (OoL) research.